+This topic has been widely discussed on the MLR.
 Don't expect more than 23-24mpg out of any standard Evo.
 Even if you don't take the car over 3,000rpm you still won't get above 25mpg.
 But then again, you aren't really buying an Evo for its fuel economy now are you?

 On an enthusiastic blast expect economy to drop between the mid to low teens.
+This is normal [It may be expensive but it's well worth it!]

 If you choose to tune your car then expect a loss in fuel economy.
 The Evo fuel tank is pathetically small.
 This is due to a large [50+ litres] full tank of petrol weighing a lot and thus, weighing the car down.
 Expect to be filling your car up every 180-220 miles.
-[The Evo VII GT-A and Evo VIII has a slightly larger fuel tank]
+[The Evo VII GT-A and Evo VIII has a slightly larger fuel tank than previous Evo's.]

 It costs me around £33.00 to fill up my car [roughly £4.00 a gallon] with 98 RON Optimax.
 Why I am on the subject of higher RON fuel, do not use standard 95 RON fuel!
-It will cause detonation and running problems as all Evo's [apart from certain cars that have been remapped for 95 RON fuel, which in turn will reduce power] are setup to run on 100 RON fuel, which is used in Japan [we get the shitty 95 Ron fuel ⊗ - Take note Shell!!].
+It will cause detonation and running problems as all Evo's [apart from certain cars that have been remapped for 95 RON fuel, which in turn will reduce power] are setup to run on 100 RON fuel, which is used in Japan [we get the shitty 95 Ron fuel \otimes - Take note Shell!!].